COSC481W-2021Fall/capstone-runtime-terror/README.md

 Miriam Shahine- This is my second to last semester.
 I like to paint

 Nick Christian: I am a senior at EMU.
 I am working towards my BS in Computer Science.
 In my spare time I play video games, drink craft beer and enjoy traveling.

+Raquel Grogan:
+I am working as an intern for Servant Systems doing development and testing, I am currently a senior, and I enjoy making jewlery.